bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 OASIS has published [SAML Privacy and Security Considerations](http://docs.oasis-open.org/security/saml/v2.0/saml-sec-consider-2.0-os.pdf) and hosts a [mailing list](https://lists.oasis-open.org/archives/security-services/) to track SAML vulnerabilities.

-### 9. Communicating with Stakeholders
+### 8. Communicating with Stakeholders

+Stakeholders should be aware that selecting an FAL is part of a larger risk- and resource-management process.
 While it is tempting for stakeholders to request the highest level of security, that is not always in the best interest of the organization.
-Federated identity projects can be long and complicated.
-They can take resouces away from other work that a security team could be doing.
+Federated identity projects can be long and complicated, and they can take resouces away from other work that a security team could be doing.

-Many organizations today operate at FAL1.
+Many organizations today operate at FAL1, which is sufficient for most use cases.
 FAL1 is the industry standard, and there are many libraries and off-the-shelf products that can help an organization implement an FAL1 conformant federated identity system.

-Conformance to FAL2 or FAL3 is appropriate for some business cases where there is a risk of fraudulent activity which would be prevented by token encryption.
+Conformance to FAL2 or FAL3 is appropriate for some business cases where there is a risk of fraudulent activity which would be prevented by token encryption, or when the transactions protected by the login is of particularly high value to warrant the additional complexity.

-Stakeholders should be aware that selecting an FAL is part of a larger risk- and resource-management process.

-### 10. Conclusion
+### 9. Conclusion

 There are many ways to secure federated identity transactions, and many products do a very adequate job of it today, but there are ways to improve your security posture with regard to federation if doing so makes sense in your overall risk management framework.